jamescherti/easysession.el/README.md

 In addition to its automatic session management capabilities, the `easysession.el` Emacs package provides a range of useful commands for saving, loading, listing, renaming, and deleting sessions.
 Beyond its custom functions for restoring buffers, `easysession.el` leverages built-in Emacs functions to persist and restore frames, utilizing official functions maintained by Emacs developers.

+## Features

+- Save and load file editing buffers, indirect buffers/clones, dired buffers, tab-bar, the Emacs frame, and it is extensible (users can add other handlers).
+- Automatically save sessions by activating the mode with `easysession-save-mode`.
+  This mode saves the current editing session when Emacs is closed.
+- Save the Emacs editing session with `easysession-save` and `easysession-save-as`.
+- Load the Emacs editing session with `easysession-load`.
+- Switch to a session (i.e., load and change the default session) with `easysession-switch-to`.
+- Delete the current Emacs session with `easysession-delete`.

 ## Installation

 ### Install using straight.el